smcneece/ha-esunpower/README.md

 **IMPORTANT - New Firmware Users (BUILD 61840+):**

 If you have new firmware, **DO NOT use Raspberry Pi bridges/proxies**.
 Connect directly to your PVS WAN port:
-- New firmware requires HTTPS (port 443) for authentication - bridges don't support this
+- New firmware requires HTTPS (port 443) for authentication; bridges don't support this
 - Use PVS WAN port IP (check your router's DHCP leases for "PVS" or "SunPower" device)
-- LAN port (172.27.153.1) still has DHCP server - requires VLAN isolation if used
+- LAN port (172.27.153.1) still has DHCP server; requires VLAN isolation if used
-- Bridges were only needed for old firmware - new firmware has built-in authentication
+- Bridges were only needed for old firmware; new firmware has built-in authentication

 ---

 ### Install via HACS

-**Don't have HACS yet?** [Install HACS first](https://www.hacs.xyz/docs/use/) - it's the easiest way to manage custom integrations.
+**Don't have HACS yet?** [Install HACS first](https://www.hacs.xyz/docs/use/); it's the easiest way to manage custom integrations.

 1. **Add Custom Repository:**